 There is no requirement for a company in Standard C to offer cumulative pre-tax profits

 Standard B requires that a company’s market capitalization must not be less than NGN 4 billion at the time of listing.
 For Standards A and C, there is no capitalization requirement.

+g.
 Operating Track Record

-Standard A requires that a company who wants to be listed on the main board of the Exchange must provide three years minimum running records.
+Standard A requires that a company that wants to be listed on the main board of the Exchange must provide three years minimum running records.
 Standard B requires a minimum of 3 years track record of operating fully.
 However, as an alternative, it permits evidence of 3 years minimum operating track record of a principal investor who is a shareholder of the company.